ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

 PyMAPDL takes advantage of HPC clusters to launch MAPDL instances with increased resources.
-PyMAPDL automatically sets these MAPDL instances to read the scheduler job configuration (machines, number of CPU, memory, etc) which allows MAPDL to use all the resources allocated to that job.
+PyMAPDL automatically sets these MAPDL instances to read the scheduler job configuration (which includes machines, number of CPUs, and memory), which allows MAPDL to use all the resources allocated to that job.
-For more information see :ref:`ref_tight_integration_hpc`.
+For more information, see :ref:`ref_tight_integration_hpc`.

 The following configurations are supported: